 In this post we learn how to build an automatic street light circuit using LDR and relay.

-Saving energy is important, so lots of places are using special street lights with LEDs that turn on by themselves!
+Saving energy is important, so many places are using special street lights with LEDs that turn on by themselves!

 This article explains how to build a circuit with this LDR sensor to automatically turn on a regular street light 230V at night, so you do not even need a switch.